-Although he finds the fingerboard "super smooth" with a neck that "plays wonderfully", it is the abundant wealth of tonal possibilities that Simon Bradley rates highest amongst the newly upgraded BMG Special's attributes...
+Although he found the fingerboard "super smooth" with a neck that "plays wonderfully", it was the abundant wealth of tonal possibilities that Simon Bradley rated highest amongst the then-newly upgraded BMG Special's attributes...

 "There’s no obligation to play Queen-style music as there’s so much more you can do with this guitar".